FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 ## HTML5 notification timout

-After the automatic updates of the feeds, FreshRSS uses the HTML5 notification API to notify of the arrival of new articles.
+After automatically updating the feeds, FreshRSS can pop up a notification using the HTML5 notification API.

 The duration of this notification can be set.
 By default, the value is 0.